sivajik34/magento-airflow/README.md

 #### **Features:**
 - **Magento Integration**: Seamlessly connect to Magento 2 using OAuth1 authentication for secure API requests.
 - **Custom Airflow Hooks**: Simplifies interaction with Magento's REST API.
-- **Custom Airflow Operators**: Provides an operator to fetch and manipulate order data and other data from Magento.
+- **Custom Airflow Operators**: Provides an operator to fetch and manipulate orders and other data from Magento.

 #### **Contents:**
 - **`airflow_magento_provider/hooks/magento.py`**: Contains the `MagentoHook` class, which handles OAuth authentication and API requests to Magento.